 In managing the ever-increasing numbers, the current law is being stretched to breaking point.
 High Court judges have described the law as 'irreconcilably conflicting' and 'the very antithesis of sensible' and, in case after case, have called for 'better regulation' of surrogacy in the UK.
 Recently one of the UK's most senior family judges, the President of the Family Division, made a formal declaration of incompatibility under the Human Rights Act, saying that the law discriminated against the children of single parents and breached their human rights.

-At Brilliant Beginnings and Natalie Gamble Associates, we have campaigned for UK surrogacy law reform since 2007.
+At Brilliant Beginnings and NGA Law, we have campaigned for UK surrogacy law reform since 2007.
 Natalie first proposed progressive changes to surrogacy law, working with MPs and members of the House of Lords, when the Human Fertilisation and Embryology Bill was going through Parliament in 2007/8.
 Although these were not implemented, since then we have helped win progress in various ways:

 In 2009, we successfully campaigned for embryos stored for surrogacy to be eligible for extended storage (previously only embryos created for non-surrogacy treatment could be stored for more than 5 years).